 "In 1864 he was honorably discharged on account of disabilities caused by injuries received at Gettysburg.

-"For a number of years, Comrade Johnson was Treasurer of the Ladies" Memorial Association of Manassas and also Treasurer of Ewell Camp, U.C.V., which office he held at the time of his death.
-Both of these organizations have lost a valuable member, one who could always be counted on.
-[Died in 1914.]256
+"For a number of years, Comrade Johnson was Treasurer of the Ladies' Memorial Association of Manassas and also Treasurer of Ewell Camp, U.C.V., which office he held at the time of his death."
+505